rsubtil/godot-blurhash/README.md

 ## Installation

 > This is the Godot 4.0 version.
-For the Godot 3.x version, check the [3.x branch](https://github.com/rsubtil/godot-blurhash/tree/3.x)
+For the Godot 3.x version (unmaintained), check the [3.x branch](https://github.com/rsubtil/godot-blurhash/tree/3.x)

 The minimum Godot version is 4.0 (stable).

 Download this repository and copy the `addons` folder to your project root directory.

-Then activate **Godot-BlurHash** in your project plugins.
+Since this is a GDExtension addon, Godot should automatically load it once added.

 ## Usage